MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 ### eDiscovery

-Electronic discovery is the electronic aspect of identifying, collecting and producing electronically stored information (ESI) in response to a request for production in a law suit or investigation.
+Electronic discovery, or eDiscovery, is the electronic aspect of identifying, collecting and producing electronically stored information (ESI) in response to a request for production in a law suit or investigation.
 Capabilities include case management, preservation, search, analysis, and export of Teams data.
 This includes chat, messaging and files, meeting and call summaries.
 For Teams meetings and Calls, a summary of the events that happened in the meeting and call are created and made available in eDiscovery.

-For more details about how to do eDiscovery in Security & Compliance Center and run compliance content search for Teams content, please go to the links below:
+For more details about how to do O365 eDiscovery in Security & Compliance Center and run compliance content search for Teams content, please go to the links below:

 [eDiscovery](https://docs.microsoft.com/microsoft-365/compliance/manage-legal-investigations)

 [Content Search](https://docs.microsoft.com/microsoft-365/compliance/search-for-content)

+We have a Teams-specific article for more information, [eDiscovery of guest-to-guest chats](eDiscovery-investigation.md).

 Customers can leverage in-place eDiscovery or [Advanced eDiscovery] per their [requirements](https://docs.microsoft.com/microsoft-365/compliance/office-365-advanced-ediscovery).
 The following table outlines the differences between the two: